HeavisideSDR/HeavisideSDR.github.io/index.md

 when renting or living in an urban area.
 HeavisideSDR allows hams to setup a remote station easily and at low-cost, opening up the thrill of DX and HF operation to many more amateur operators.

+### Principles

+ >> **Low-Cost:** a traditional remote station could cost upwards of 15kUSD.
+HeavisideSDR answers the question: what could be done with a total station budget of 150USD?
+ >> **Open-Source:** HeavisideSDR hardware uses the TAPR Open Hardware License for the board designs and documentation, and the GNU Public License for the firmware and software utilities.

 ## Hardware

 ### HTX-1